Custom Search

 Health Problems

-Collie is a very healthy breed that suffers from very little medical problems.
+The Collie is a very healthy breed that suffers from very little medical problems.
 HD is not a noticeable concern.

 Living Conditions

-Scotch Collies have lived very successfully in Apartments, though they do need daily exercise.
+Scotch Collies have lived very successfully in apartments, though they do need daily exercise.
 There is no need to crate the Scotch Collie as it is seldom destructive and enjoys free roam of the house/yard.
 Kenneling is also not suggested, unless you have a large run.
-The Scotch Collie does wonderfully on Farms and enjoys having room to roam.
+The Scotch Collie does wonderfully on farms and enjoys having room to roam.

 Exercise